Synthesis of Robust Optimal Strategies in Weighted Timed Games

 As usual in related work \cite{AlurBernadskyMadhusudan-04,BouyerCassezFleuryLarsen-04, BouyerJaziriMarkey-15,BusattoGastonMR23}, we now assume that all clocks are \emph{bounded} by a constant $\clockbound\in\N$, i.e.~every transition of the \WTG is equipped with a guard $g$ such that $\val\models g$ implies $\val(x)\leq \clockbound$ for all clocks $x\in \Cl$.
 We denote by $\maxWeightLoc$ (resp.~$\maxWeightTrans$, $\maxWeightEdge$) the maximal weight in absolute values of locations (resp.~of transitions, edges) of $\game$, i.e.~$\maxWeightLoc = \max_{\loc\in \Locs} |\weight(\loc)|$ (resp.~$\maxWeightTrans = \max_{\trans \in \Trans} |\weight(\trans)|$, $\maxWeightEdge = \clockbound\maxWeightLoc + \maxWeightTrans$).

-Now, we use the exact semantics to define the divergence property by relying on the classical notion of \emph{regions}, as introduced in the seminal work on timed automata~\cite{AlurDill-94}.
+We use the exact semantics to define the divergence property by relying once again on the regions~\cite{AlurDill-94}.
 We let $\regions \Cl \clockbound$ be the set of regions when clocks are bounded by $\clockbound$.
-A game $\game$ (w.r.t.~the exact semantics) can be populated with the region information, without loss of generality, as described formally in \cite{BusattoGastonMR23}.
-The \emph{region game} $\rgame$ is thus the \WTG with locations $\RStates = \Locs\times \regions \Cl \clockbound$ and all transitions $((\loc,r),\guard'',\reset,(\loc',r'))$ with $(\loc,\guard,\reset,\loc')\in \Trans$ such that the model of guard $\guard''$ (i.e.~all valuations $\val$ such that $\val\models \guard''$) is a region $r''$, time successor of $r$ such that $r''$ satisfies the guard $\guard$, and $r'$ is the region obtained from $r''$ by resetting all clocks of $\reset$.
-Distribution of locations to players, final locations, and weights are inherited from $\game$.
+A game $\game$ (w.r.t.~the exact semantics) can be populated with the region information as described formally in \cite{BusattoGastonMR23}: we obtain the \emph{region game} $\rgame$.